Physically Manage Virtual Disks

-Virtual Disk Manager’s functionality can be classified in three major groups: Creating and converting disks, shrinking and expanding disks, and defragging them.
+Virtual Disk Manager’s functionality can be classified into three major groups: creating and converting disks, shrinking and expanding disks and defragging them.

 Shrinking and expanding disks changes the size of the virtual disk exposed to the virtual machine.
 This does not necessarily change the partition size on the disk.
 To modify partition size, use a repartitioning tool like DISKPART found in the Windows Resource Kit.
 Any shrinking or expanding can be dangerous operation, so make a copy of the disk first.

 Defragging your virtual disks can improve their speed.
 Since running a virtual machine is all about manipulating information within a file, a fragmented file can have a huge performance impact.
 To get the most bang for the buck, use Virtual Disk Manager to defragment the data inside your virtual disk.
 Then, use a host-based defragger like Diskkeeper to ensure that your virtual disk is laid out contiguously on your host’s physical drive.